-Cooking simply during the holidays with a potato bar is the way to go.
-Prepare potatoes as the main holiday food for an event, and ask everyone to bring potato toppings.
+Cooking simply for fall holiday food with a potato bar is the way to go.
+Prepare potatoes as the main holiday food for an event, and ask everyone to bring potato fixin’s.

 Types of Potatoes